 Carpet sea squirt has been detected in both Western Australia and New South Wales.

 The first detection was in April 2021 at HMAS Stirling, Garden Island, WA.
-In January 2023, CSS was also detected at the Australian Marine Complex (AMC) in Henderson, WA.
+In January 2023, CSS was also detected at the Australian Marine Complex in Henderson, WA.

 Response program